NathanNeelis/css-to-the-rescue-2021/README.md

 ## To do
-* Dark theme
+* Dark theme -- FIXED
+* Blockquotes styling
-* Waiter asking if you would like the menu back
+* Waiter asking if you would like the menu back -- FIXED
 * Change animation of dropping the paper.
 Needs checkbox! -- FIXED
 * Menu's need to be more interesting.
 Maybe pin and change animation abit?
 * See if we can get scroll-snap to work?